• Hails UBEC for support, warns against shoddy jobs

-A development he said has turned the page in the history of basic education after many years of the official blacklist by the federal government.
+Kwara State Governor AbdulRahman AbdulRazaq on Thursday flagged massive infrastructural projects across 600 schools in the state, a development he said has turned the page in the history of basic education after many years of official blacklist by the federal government.

-The projects include statewide wholesale remodelling of schools, construction of new classrooms, rehabilitation of existing ones, construction of water, sanitation and hygiene (WASH) facilities, information and communication facilities, and training and retraining of teachers.
+The projects include statewide wholesale remodelling of schools, construction of new classrooms, rehabilitation of existing ones, construction of water, sanitation and hygiene (WASH) facilities, information and communication facilities, and training and retraining of teachers, AbdulRazaq said.

 “Nearly one decade after meaningful investments in basic education infrastructure stopped across our state, we are this morning flagging off massive construction, rehabilitation, remodelling, and furnishing of hundreds of basic schools across Kwara State.
 This is the outcome of a strategic new beginning between our administration and the Universal Basic Education Commission.
 Kwara’s relationship with UBEC broke down in 2013 when the former regime diverted the matching grants for school development.
 This brought Kwara to the rock bottom in the area of basic education infrastructure,” he recalled.

-According to him, the government had to pay back the diverted funds and later saved up to access the N7bn grants that had piled up between 2014 and 2019.
+“We had to pay back the diverted funds.
+Then we saved up to access the N7bn grants that had piled up between 2014 and 2019.

 “Thanks to that, we are today flagging off huge infrastructural renewals of basic schools across Kwara State.
 This will follow the work plan approved for Kwara by the UBEC.
 There will be total remodelling of 24 schools to feature classrooms, toilets, libraries, laboratories, and offices.

 “This is a big leap for basic education development in Kwara.
 However, I must mention that this may only be a drop in the ocean when compared with the level of decay we met.
-Never again will Kwara under us abandon its obligations to prepare our children for the future.”
-AbdulRazaq said.
+Never again will Kwara under us abandon its obligations to prepare our children for the future.

-He, therefore, urged all the contractors and supervisors already enlisted to deliver quality jobs explaining that these jobs will be done majorly by local contractors to boost the state economy and assured those who did not get the contracts that there will be another opportunity very soon.
+“I urge all the contractors and supervisors already enlisted to deliver quality jobs.
+These jobs will be done majorly by local contractors to boost the state economy.
+I assure those who did not get the contracts that there will be another opportunity very soon.

-He also appreciated every member of team Kwara for this success story and singled out the Kwara State House of Assembly, SUBEB leadership, and the entire civil service structure for their support.
+“We thank the UBEC authorities for their support and understanding when our administration reached out to end the blacklist and catch up with the rest of the country.
+I also appreciate every member of team Kwara for this success story.
+I single out the Kwara State House of Assembly, SUBEB leadership, and the entire civil service structure for their support.”

-The Chairman of SUBEB, Professor Shehu Raheem Adaramaja, who commended the Governor for the huge investments in the education sector, announced that over 600 schools across the state would benefit from the interventions.
+SUBEB Chairman Prof. Shehu Raheem Adaramaja, who commended the Governor for the huge investments in the education sector, announced that over 600 schools across the state would benefit from the interventions.

 "What we are doing here today is to flag off the construction of four blocks of classrooms given to Otte.
 The project is a special one.
 Only 40 of such were approved for Kwara State.”